Meridian altitude

-Meridian altitude is a method of celestial navigation to calculate an observer's latitude.
+Meridian altitude is a method of celestial navigation to determine the latitude of an observer.
 It notes the altitude angle of an astronomical object above the horizon at culmination.

 Principle

-Meridian altitude is the simplest calculation of celestial navigation, in which an observer determines his latitude by measuring the altitude of an astronomical object at the time of its meridian contact.
-A meridian contact is the moment when the object contacts the observer's meridian, i.e. the imaginary line running north–south and through the zenith, nadir, and celestial poles.
+Meridian altitude is the simplest calculation of celestial navigation.
+An observer determines their latitude by measuring the altitude of an astronomical object at the time of its meridian transit.
+A meridian is the imaginary plane running north–south and through the zenith, nadir, and celestial poles.

 This is usually done with the equinox Sun at solar noon to determine the observer's latitude, but can be done with any celestial object.
-Solar noon is the time when the Sun contacts the meridian.
+Solar noon is the time when the Sun crosses the meridian.

-Imagine that the equinox Sun is overhead (at the zenith) at a point on the Equator (latitude 0°), and Observer A is standing at this point – the subsolar point.
+For example, imagine that the equinox Sun is overhead (at the zenith) at a point on the Equator (latitude 0°), and Observer A is standing at this point – the subsolar point.
 If he were to measure the height of the Sun above the horizon with a sextant, he would find that the altitude of the Sun was 90°.
 By subtracting this figure from 90°, he would find that the zenith distance of the Sun is 0°, which is the same as his latitude.
 If Observer B is standing at one of the geographical poles (latitude 90°N or 90°S), he would see the Sun on the horizon at an altitude of 0°.
 By subtracting this from 90°, he would find that the zenith distance is 90°, which is his latitude.
 Observer C at the same time is at latitude 20°N on the same meridian, i.e. on the same longitude as Observer A. His measured altitude would be 70°, and subtracting this from 90° gives a 20° zenith distance, which in turn is his latitude.
 In short, the zenith distance of a celestial object at meridian altitude is the difference in latitude between it and the observer.